-We invite you to attend our monthly Loudoun Water Board Meetings, usually held the second Thursday of each month at 3 p.m. in the Boardroom of our Administration office at 44865 Loudoun Water Way, Ashburn, VA 20147.
+We also invite you to attend our monthly Loudoun Water Board Meetings, which are usually held on the second Thursday of each month at 3:00 p.m. in the Boardroom of our Administrative Services Facility, located at 44865 Loudoun Water Way, Ashburn, VA 20146.
+To learn more about Loudoun Water's Board of Directors, please visit www.boarddocs.com/va/lwva/Board.nsf/Public

-You can learn more about Loudoun Water board Meeting including up coming meetings by visiting www.boarddocs.com/va/lwva/Board.nsf/Public.